Can I Return Your Trolley For you, Dear?

 Having pushed a way too over-loaded trolley out to my car (I detest the weekly supermarket battle but it’s just got to be done), I was puffing a bit and probably looked as hot and bothered as I felt.

 Whilst then transferring the weighty grocery bags into my car boot, I remembered a couple of essentials I’d forgotten to buy (why didn’t I make a goddam list?) so my head was miles away when an older man with lush white beard and dainty gold spectacles appeared beside me asking if he could perhaps give me a hand?

 Gesturing towards my now empty cart he smiled and said in a most gentlemanly voice, “Can I return that for you, dear?”

 My initial reaction was to decline politely this neatly-dressed chap’s offer.
 For heaven’s sake, I was the carer who looked after elderly people – it should be ME offering to help HIM!

-And he was certainly no spring chicken.
+And he was clearly no spring chicken.
 Although still quite sprightly, his light-weight frame and obvious hip issue made him look far too frail to be flinging other people’s grocery carts about.

 Not only that, but I had to go back into the shopping centre anyway, which meant walking directly past the Trolley Return bay.
-How easy-peasy was it for me to whip my own cart (with it’s annoying dicky wheel) into the loading bay as I dashed by?
+How easy-peasy it would be for me to whip my own cart (with it’s annoying dicky wheel) into the loading bay as I dashed by.

-Turns out that Ray (yes, we got chatting) was having his 90th birthday next week and he was really looking forward to the afternoon High Tea his family and friends (“the ones that haven’t dropped off, yet!”) were throwing in his honour.
-He told me how he had never felt so good – perhaps he might even have a sherry or two on the BIG DAY!
+Turns out that Ray (yes, we got chatting) was having his 90th birthday next week and he was really looking forward to the afternoon High Tea his family and friends (“the ones that haven’t dropped off, yet!”) were holding in his honour.
+He told me how he had never felt so good – perhaps he might even have a gin or two on the BIG DAY!